Dress for Interview Success: What you wear is who you are

 What NOT to wear (and do) for your hospitality interview

-Stinky Stan is a man or woman who suffers from body odor or bad breath or wears excessive perfume or cologne.
+Unprofessional is a man or woman who suffers from some kind of personal hygiene faux pas (like wearing too much perfume or bad breath).
 Personal hygiene is part of your attire and an important part of the first impression you make at an interview.

 Says Nedry, “When working at a hotel, for instance, you want to reflect the hotel.
 Lots of jewelry is just inappropriate.”
 The same goes for excessive makeup that’s overly bright and calls attention to your appearance rather than your performance.
 This applies, too, to visible body piercing.
 You’re better to leave the studs at home and cover the tattoos…anything that might make guests in a hospitality setting feel uncomfortable.